pycodebe/pyFlyway/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request
+6. Your Pull Request will go through pre-commit hooks